douglascraigschmidt/LiveLessons/Java8/README.md

   BigIntegers.

 . ex9 - This example uses a Java 8 ConcurrentHashMap and Java 8
-  function-based method reference to cache prime numbers.
+  function-based method reference to compute/cache/retrieve prime numbers.

 . ex10 - This example shows the use of a lambda expression in the context of a Java ConcurrentHashMap removeIf() method.